-SD Transfers can be monitored starting with the SD's receipt of a file transfer request

-Extends from the IOM's receipt of a file transfer request from the SD until it returns the response back to the SD.
-The reported elapsed time includes the PIO or ISHTAR processing.
+ED Transfers can be monitored starting with the ED's receipt of a DMAPI event from Spectrum Scale until it returns the response back to Spectrum Scale.
+The reported elapsed time includes all processing needed to generate the response from the SD, IOM, and PIO or ISHTAR.